-- (a) A retail member shall not sell or otherwise provide electric service furnished by Chugach.
-This Rule does not prohibit a member from sub-metering for purposes of apportioning costs among tenants or other users. - (b) Installations in existence and reselling power prior to February 2, 1973, may continue to resell electric service through existing metering under Chugach's standard rates applicable to the submetered premises until such time as the entire service is discontinued or the facilities are altered or upgraded. - (c) This Rule does not prohibit a member from furnishing unmetered electric service to rental units not required to be individually metered under Section 4.1 where the cost of electricity is included in the rental charge.
+- A retail member shall not sell or otherwise provide electric service furnished (a) by Chugach.
+This Rule does not prohibit a member from sub-metering for purposes of apportioning costs among tenants or other users. - (b) Installations in existence and reselling power prior to February 2, 1973, may continue to resell electric service through existing metering under Chugach's standard rates applicable to the sub-metered premises until such time as the entire service is discontinued or the facilities are altered or upgraded. - This Rule does not prohibit a member from furnishing unmetered electric (c) service to rental units not required to be individually metered under Section 4.1 where the cost of electricity is included in the rental charge. - The sale of electric vehicle charging service to a third party from an electric (d) vehicle charging station shall not be considered the resale of electricity.